wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/3-explore-app-compatibility-using-readiness-toolkit.md

   :::column:::
     The Readiness Report Creator scans the Office documents in the folder or network share that you specify.
 The Readiness Report Creator automatically scans the specified location, and all the subfolders in that location.

-Note: With this option, the Readiness Report Creator doesn't look for add-ins installed on the computer on which the Readiness Report Creator is run.
+With this option, the Readiness Report Creator doesn't look for add-ins installed on the computer on which the Readiness Report Creator is run.

   :::column-end:::
   :::column:::